brahms116/silly_rusty_kv/README.md

 ## TODOs:

--   [ ] Implment a hash storage engine for the database
+-   [x] Implment a hash storage engine for the database
-    -   [ ] What performance impacts does this have?
+    -   [x] What performance impacts does this have?
--   [ ] Investigate why and if holding the stdin pipe for longer is causing the program to block writes.
+            Turns out it's fast because I don't call fsync, but if I do, it slows down significantly
 -   [ ] Impelment a server client thingo so I can keep the database running different commands for it
+    -   [ ] Make distinct modes in running the db, repl, stdin etc
+    -   [ ] Implement the tcp endpoint
+-   [ ] Implement a in memory WAL for the database
+    -  [ ] Implement the transaction command
+           This will need a new type, splitting the current command into control and non-control
+-   [ ] Refactor the legacy appendonly thing to contain use the in memory WAL and the hash table as an index